ReemNeama/eventati_book/FIREBASE_IMPLEMENTATION_PLAN.md

 - `lib/providers/budget_provider.dart` - Update to use Firestore for budget items
 - `lib/providers/task_provider.dart` - Update to use Firestore for tasks
 - `lib/providers/vendor_message_provider.dart` - Update to use Firestore for messages
+- `lib/providers/suggestion_provider.dart` - Update to use Firestore for suggestions
 - Replace all `lib/tempDB/*.dart` files with Firestore implementations

 ### 3. Firebase Storage